Position IDs Matter: An Enhanced Position Layout for Efficient Context Compression in Large Language Models: Method

 \subsubsection{Fine-tuning}

-ICAE~\cite{ge2024incontext} allows further fine-tuning to enhance downstream task performance by enabling memory tokens to learn to focus on context that most relate to the task; the training process is similar to the LM pretraining.
-Let each training instance consists of a triplet $(C, Q, A)$, where context $C$ is compressed into either $\tilde{M}$ (ICAE) or $KV$ (500xCompressor).
+ICAE~\cite{ge2024incontext} allows further fine-tuning to enhance downstream task performance by enabling memory tokens to learn to focus on the tokens that are most related to the task; the training process is similar to LM pretraining.
+Let each training instance consist of a triplet $(C, Q, A)$, where context $C$ is compressed into either $\tilde{M}$ (ICAE) or $KV$ (500xCompressor).
 The answer $A=\{a_0,a_1,...,a_{|A|-1}\}$ is generated conditioned on the compressed representation and the question $Q=\{q_0,q_1,...,q_{|Q|-1}\}$.
 The loss for QA task in ICAE is given by:

-The QA loss for 500xCompressor is similar to Eq.~\eqref{eq:qa}, with the difference of conditioning on $KV$ instead of $\tilde{M}$. \paragraph{Position Layout} The DPL for the QA task is similar to the DPL for the LM task and can be derived by replacing the $X_{\text{completion}}$ in the LM task with the concatenation $[Q;A]$.
+The QA loss for 500xCompressor is similar to Eq.~\eqref{eq:qa}, with the difference of conditioning on $KV$ instead of $\tilde{M}$.

+\paragraph{Position Layout} The DPL for the QA task is similar to the DPL for the LM task and can be derived by replacing the $X_{\text{completion}}$ in the LM task with the concatenation $[Q;A]$.
 The resulting DPL for $[Q;A]$ coincides with their physical token positions.
 For the detailed DPL, see Table~\ref{tab:decoder_layout_qa} in the appendix.